Saline Sinus Rinse Recipe

 Although easy to use, the rinsing process may seem unusual at first and may take a little getting used to.

 Several commercial sinus rinse devices are available without a prescription.
 They are convenient to use and can be found in most pharmacies.
-But you can also make your own rinse at home with only two ingredients and at a fraction of the cost.
+But you can also make your own rinse at home with only three ingredients and at a fraction of the cost.

 Saline Rinse Recipe

 1. Pickling or canning salt-containing no iodide, anti-caking agents or preservatives (these can be irritating to the nasal lining)